Educator Preparation

 The critical shortage list published by the NH Department of Education is available here.

-Feedback that we have received from former students suggests that logging a ticket through the NHDOE Credentialing Helpdesk has received a faster response than calling the main NHDOE phone number.
+You are able to submit a question/ticket through the NHDOE Credentialing Helpdesk.
 In addition, many students are able to locate answers to their questions using the NHED Help Desk .

 The New Hampshire Teacher Candidate Assessment of Performance (NHTCAP) often referred to as the “TCAP” is a statewide, common assessment tool for evaluating teacher candidates’ preparedness for the classroom while also serving as a tool for candidate and programmatic learning.
 The TCAP requires teacher candidates to demonstrate strategies they will use to make learning accessible to their students; explain the thinking underlying their teaching decisions; and analyze strategies they use to teach.